Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Introduction

 \section{Introduction}

 \IEEEPARstart MILLIMETER wave (mmWave) massive multi-input multi-output (MIMO) has been recognized as a pivotal technology for the fifth generation (5G) wireless communication systems and beyond \cite{larsson2014massive, feng2019twoway, feng2018impact}. mmWave massive MIMO is anticipated to provide spatial degrees of freedom, diversity or multiplexing gain, and array gain, thereby improving the spectral and energy efficiencies of wireless communication systems.
-To reap the benefits of massive MIMO, accurate channel state information (CSI) should be attained whether operating in the time division duplexing (TDD) or frequency division duplexing (FDD) modes\cite{zhou2023lowoverhead,chen2022highaccuracy}.
-In FDD massive MIMO systems, the base station (BS) needs to obtain the downlink CSI through downlink channel estimation and CSI feedback from the user equipment (UE) due to the lack of uplink-downlink channel reciprocity.
-While in TDD massive MIMO systems, thanks to the uplink-downlink channel reciprocity, the BS can obtain the downlink CSI via uplink channel estimation and derive the downlink CSI from the estimated uplink CSI.
+To reap the benefits of massive MIMO, accurate channel state information (CSI) should be attained whether operating in the time division duplexing (TDD) or frequency division duplexing (FDD) modes\cite{zhou2024lowoverhead,chen2022highaccuracy}.
+Specifically, in TDD massive MIMO systems, thanks to the uplink-downlink channel reciprocity, the base station (BS) can obtain the downlink CSI via uplink channel estimation and downlink CSI derivation at the BS side.